 HELOC for Solar Installation

-Residential solar installation costs $15,000 to $40,000 in 2026 before incentives, $10,500 to $28,000 after the 30% federal Investment Tax Credit.
-A HELOC at 7.02% typically beats dedicated solar-loan financing on total cost because of lower installer markup and the ability to stack the HELOC interest deduction with the ITC.
+Residential solar installation costs $15,000 to $40,000 in 2026.
+The 30% federal residential solar tax credit expired on December 31, 2025, so 2026 buyers pay the full system price with no federal credit to subtract.
+A HELOC at 7.02% typically beats dedicated solar-loan financing on total cost because of lower installer markup, and HELOC interest may still be deductible when the system substantially improves the home.

 Solar system sizing and cost in 2026